 Welcome!
-I am a Postdoctoral Scholar at the Department of Media and Communication, LMU Munich.
-Using computational social science (CSS) and computational methods, I study digital news production and consumption.
+I am a Postdoctoral Scholar (Akademische Rätin a.Z.) at the Department of Media and Communication, LMU Munich.
+Taking a Computational Social Science (CSS) perspective, I study digital news & digital news use.

 I also focus on crisis and conflict communication: In my Ph.D., I employed computational methods to study how news media cover crises: from terrorist attacks and terrorist groups to climate change and other fear-related topics.

 I serve as a speaker for the Journalism Studies Division of the German Communication Association.
 I am also a member of the Editorial Board of Digital Journalism.
 As I am interested in improving CSS methods for communication research, I also co-founded the Computational Methods Working Group at the University of Zurich/ETH and the Methods Early Career Network of the German Communication Association (DGPuK).
 Moreover, I teach introductory courses and workshops to R/Python, automated content analysis, and digital trace data.

 For more information, download my CV.